 Aging Studies Graduate Certificate Programs

-The population is getting older on average, due in great part to improved health outcomes and lower birth rates.
-As such, medical professionals who specialize in elder care, as well as non-frontline health issues, are needed now more than ever.
+The population is getting older on average due to improved health outcomes and lower birth rates.
+As such, medical professionals specializing in elder care and non-frontline health issues are needed now more than ever.

 Therefore, some colleges and universities in the U.S. are now offering dedicated Aging Studies Graduate Certificates.
 These certificate programs are geared toward nurses, health intervention specialists, public outreach professionals, social workers, and others aligned with elder care.